-Under Local Water Done Well, city and district councils must:
+Under this model, city and district councils must:

 - Meet new financial and regulatory requirements, ensuring water services are ring-fenced (i.e. the financial administration of water services must be kept separate from the rest of council). - Invest in infrastructure to address long-standing issues. - Set fair prices that reflect the cost of delivering water services. - Develop a fit-for-purpose Water Services Delivery Plan by early September 2025 outlining how they will meet these requirements.